-- A high damage ranged unit will usually have poor defenses, you they have to be placed near a corner and behind tougher allied units.
+- A high damage ranged unit will usually have poor defenses, they have to be placed near a corner and behind tougher allied units.

 - Units with abilities that go through units are better off placed on one side, since placing them near the center of the board risk “splitting” damage among enemy targets.

 - Units have to be positioned in a way that they get their chance to use their ultimates before they die.
-If they die without being able to ult, pull them back next time so they can survive longer enough to do so.
+If they die without being able to ult, pull them back next time so they can survive long enough to do so.

 - Assassins will jump to the farthest enemy or jump to the nearest available tile before attacking an enemy.
 You want to place them far enough to allow the enemy front line to “free up” space for your assassins to jump straight to their backline units.

 - If the enemy has assassins, consider putting tankier units BEHIND your squishier carries.
 This will force enemy assassins to jump to your tougher decoys.